Candidates make more stops in South Florida amid early voting

 WILTON MANORS, FLA.
 (WSVN) - Several candidates visited South Florida to campaign in local areas with less than one week until Election Day.

+“The key issues in this campaign: that the people in charge in Washington are all in one party, and they’re going to destroy the country if they stay in power,” Rubio said.

+“He is for great relationships with the police officers and the community,” said Broward County Police Benevolent Association President Rod Skurvin.

-Democratic candidate for governor Charlie Crist wrapped up a campaign stop in Wilton Manors, Wednesday.
+Also on the campaign trail was Democratic candidate for governor Charlie Crist who wrapped up a campaign stop in Wilton Manors.

 As the final day to vote is right around the corner, voters tagged along at the campaigns to support the candidates they are going to vote for.